I was watching a qlik webinar the other day, and this equation popped up on the screen.

 Never forget this.
 Make sure the incentives line-up with your initiative of push-off until you can get them aligned.

-If all the other steps are on your side, now you simply need to create training to explain all parties involved what you would like them to do.
+If all the other steps are on your side, now you simply need to create training to explain to all parties involved what you would like them to do.
 This is often forgotten, and the initiative dies a slow death out in the wild.
+Alternatively, you can reach out to experts like those at Lionpoint Group (to refer to their website, look at here now) who can assist with providing the right training and also advise you on what strategies to use.
+Using their expertise, you can make decisions for the entire team and help it succeed.

 Think about both the managers and the individual contributors.
 Train the managers first, so they can help you bring the correct training to the sales people.